JagCesar/node-api/Readme.md

 # Get it running 🏃

 Make sure you're in the cloned repository folder, and then write `npm install` to install dependencies needed.
 Once this is done you write `npm start` to get it up and running.

+# Endpoints

+- `/` Writes out hello world.
+Nothing fancy
+- `/validated` Validates that you're sending the GET argument `argument`.
+To get a 200 back, call `/validated?argument`
+- `/register` Creates a new user entry in the database with a unique uuid.
+Then signs a new JWT that contains this uuid and returns it.
+- `/protected` Requires you to send a valid JWT token that was signed by this API.
+It has to be provided as a HTTP Header (`Authorization`).
+If it is valid we return the content of the JWT